flowplayer/api-docs/source/includes/_analytics.md

 Parameter | Description
 --------- | -------------------------------------
-id        | optional video ID, or a list of several IDs siteId    | optional site ID, or a list of site IDs start     | optional start date and time, format `YYY-MM-DDTHH` or `YYY-MM-DD` end       | optional end date and time, format `YYY-MM-DDTHH` or `YYY-MM-DD`
+id        | optional video ID, or a list of several IDs category  | optional category ID, or a list of categories siteId    | optional site ID, or a list of site IDs start     | optional start date and time, format `YYY-MM-DDTHH` or `YYY-MM-DD` end       | optional end date and time, format `YYY-MM-DDTHH` or `YYY-MM-DD` size      | optional maximum number of categories to be returned, 10 is returned if size is not specified

 # Analytics for live broadcasts